srpnsk/QuizRush/README.md

 ## 🎮 How to Play
 1. The server waits for players for a limited time (CONNECT_TIMEOUT)
 2. Players enter their names (If a player does not enter a name in time, the connection is closed)
-3. Once all players are connected, the quiz starts
+3. Once all players are connected, the quiz starts.
-4. Each question is sent to all players
+4. Each question is sent to all players.
-5. Players enter their answers in the terminal
+5. Players enter their answers in the terminal.
-6. After each round, the server sends updated scores
+6. After each round, the server sends updated scores.
-7. After the last question, final results are displayed
+7. After the last question, final results are displayed.

 ## 🚀 Planned Features
+1. Automaticly finding free port.
-1. Player Accounts (Very unlikely)
+2. Player Accounts (Very unlikely)
     - Optional feature to have personal accounts with username, password, and statistics.
     - Track progress and performance across multiple games.